 What about flight cancellations, hotel cancellations, etc.?
 Are you in a place where you could get refunds on these and/or credits to use toward future trips, making the trip change financially feasible?

 Keep in mind that staffing shortages and flight costs could also impact your overall budget and could impact your plans if you choose to change them.
-Though many flights have been canceled recently and some flight schedules have been changed due to COVID-19, air travel is expected to increase in cost.
+Though many flights have been canceled recently and airlines are now choosing to make their own cuts, air travel is expected to increase in cost.
 And we’ve seen staffing shortages impact stores and more throughout Disney World and beyond.
 Both of these things could impact pricing and budget considerations when planning for your trip.

 If there’s really no flexibility there and/or canceling your trip would mean potentially losing out on a lot of money or special experiences, then canceling might not be in the cards.